-The OIT is responsible for software applications, hardware support, telecommunications, media services, network infrastructure, instructional technologies and information security.
+The OIT is responsible for software applications, hardware support, telecommunications, media services, network infrastructure, instructional technologies application development, and information security.
 In addition to providing technical support services to the College community we also initiate technology enhancement projects and implement innovative solutions to technology-based issues to improve campus life.

 As College populations become more and more technology savvy, the professional skills development of the OIT staff has become extremely important.
-Technology is constantly evolving, and it seems that every day there is yet another new application released that is meant to simplify business dealings.
-We are committed to staying current with the high-level trends of technology and their corresponding impact on education with constant training courses for our staff.
+We are committed to staying current with the high-level trends of technology and their corresponding impact on education with constant training for our staff.

 The OIT houses two general computer labs to facilitate the technology needs of our students.
-(1) The North Academic Center (NAC) General Student Lab, which provides 108 Windows-based computers; and (2) The cITy Tech Center, City College's new state-of-the-art computing, learning and training resource center, located on the ground floor of the Cohen Library in the North Academic Building, room NA 1/301.
-Redesigned to accommodate student learning in a variety of stimulating configurations.
-The Tech Center provides the following services:
+(1) The North Academic Center (NAC) General Student Lab, which hosts over 100 Windows-based computers; and (2) the cITy Tech Center, City College's state-of-the-art computing, learning and training resource center.
+Located on the ground floor of the Cohen Library in the North Academic Building, room NA 1/301, these facilities are designed to accommodate student learning in a variety of stimulating configurations.
+The Tech Center provides the following

-- Over 300 workstations - Seven printers (five general-use, one color, and one wifi enabled) - Ten media study rooms (MSR) with dual-flat panel displays that accommodate from three to six students - Fifteen two-person study rooms equipped with Windows or Macintosh desktop workstations - Three smart classrooms containing 32, 35 and 50 workstations, high definition projectors, and, in the largest classroom, a podium with AV controls and laptop connections. - Over 80 single-use desktop in the open bays - Laptop loan program for students' use while using the MSR rooms
+- Over 300 workstations - Seven printers (five general-use, one color, and one wifi enabled) - Two Active Learning Classrooms (capacity of 35 students in each) - Ten media study rooms (MSR) with dual-flat panel displays that accommodate from three to six students - Fifteen two-person study rooms equipped with Windows or Macintosh desktop workstations - Three smart classrooms containing 32, 35 and 50 workstations, high definition projectors, and, in the largest classroom, a podium with AV controls and laptop connections. - Over 80 single-use desktop computers in the open bays, many are also configured to allow remote login curriculum.
+The OIT has worked together with many of these academic departments to make the computers available from off-campus.

-The workstations are configured with compatible version of the college's site-licensed software, including Adobe Creative Suite, Matlab, Microsoft Office Suite, SAS, and SPSS.
+The workstations are configured the college's site-licensed software, including Adobe Creative Suite, Microsoft Office 365, Matlab, SAS, and SPSS.
 The spatial configurations accommodate students who choose to work individually, as well as provide incentives for student collaboration.